Efficient Top-k s-Biplexes Search over Large Bipartite Graphs: An Improved Algorithm

 \subsection{2-Hop Decomposition}

-Towards minimizing the running time, graph decomposition technique has been widely applied in enumerating and finding subgraph structures \citep{conte2018d2k,zhou2020enumerating,wang2022listing}.
+Towards minimizing the running time, the graph decomposition technique has been widely applied in enumerating and finding subgraph structures \citep{conte2018d2k,zhou2020enumerating,wang2022listing}.
 Essentially, it partitions the global graph to multiple local neighbourhoods which allows overlaps.
 Then the subgraph search algorithm is run on each neighbourhood.
 The final output is the best solutions among all runs.

-For bipartite graphs, \citep{yu2023maximum} introduced a technique to decompose the graph into $|L|$ subgraphs, where each subgraph contains at most $\Delta^3$ vertices.
+Traditionally, the 2-hop neighbourhoods are used to find cliques and bicliques \citep{chen2021efficient, yang2021p, bonchi2019distance}, due to the fact that the diameter of a clique or biclique is upper-bounded by $2$.
+For finding biplexes, however, the 2-hop neighbourhoods are not sufficient because the diameter of a biplex might be larger than $2$.
+Instead, \citep{yu2023maximum} introduced a technique to decompose the graph into 3-hop neighbourhoods of vertices whose sizes (number of vertices) are bounded by $\Delta^3$.
+However, $\Delta^3$ might be a large value, not reducing the running time.

-In the following, we provide a new method called \textit{2-hop decomposition} which is based on \emph{2-hop degeneracy ordering}.
-Particularly, the new method can decompose the graph into $n(d_2\Delta)^s$ subgraphs that each subgraph contains at most $d_2+s+1$ vertices. $d_2$ is the \textit{largest 2-hop degeneracy} which is even smaller than $\Delta^2$.
+In the following, we provide a novel method to decompose the graph by 2-hop neighbourhoods of vertices.
+The proposed method, named \textit{2-hop decomposition}, is based on \emph{2-hop degeneracy ordering}.
+Particularly, the new method can decompose the graph into $n(d_2\Delta)^s$ subgraphs whose sizes are bounded by $d_2+s+1$. $d_2$ is the \textit{largest 2-hop degeneracy} which is even smaller than $\Delta^2$.